Molecular biology

 VIRION

 Non enveloped, icosahedral virion composed of a single capsid protein (CP), about 40 nm in diameter.
-The capsid has a T=2 symmetry.
+The capsid has a T=2* icosahedral symmetry.

 GENOME

-dsRNA linear genome of 4.6-6.7 kb.
+Linear dsRNA genome of 4.6-6.7 kb.
 Contains 2 overlapping ORFs gag and pol, respectively encoding CP and RdRp.
-Some totiviruses contain a third small 5’-proximal potential ORF.
+Some totiviruses contain a third small 5'-proximal potential ORF.

 GENE EXPRESSION

-The dsRNA genome is never completely uncoated, to prevent activation of antiviral state by the cell in response of dsRNA.
+The dsRNA genome is never completely uncoated, to prevent activation of antiviral state by the cell in response to dsRNA.
 The viral polymerase synthesizes a mRNA, which is translocated to the cell cytoplasm where it is translated.

 Translation is initiated on a unique internal ribosome entry site (IRES) element situated at the 5’-UTR.